0nyr/docnotes/databases/postgresql/postgresql.md

 postgres@kenzae:/home/onyr$
 ```

-**change/set password for postgres db user :**
+**change/set password for postgres DB user :**

 > **WARN :** The db user and the UNIX user both have the name `postgres` but the designate two different things.

 `\password` : change/set the password for the default `postgres` db user.
 This works a a command in the postgres `psql` cli.
-You need to connect to this cli first to use this command.
+You need to connect to this CLI first to use this command.

 ```shell
  ❮ onyr ★  kenzae❯ ❮ ~❯❯ sudo su postgres